JuliaDataScience/JuliaDataScience/contents/stats.md

 We can see that Sally has the highest dispersion in her grades measured by its variance.

-**The squared deviation is the square root of the mean of the squared difference between measurements and their average value**.
+**The standard deviation is the square root of the mean of the squared difference between measurements and their average value**.
 Or in more simple words: it is the **square root of the variance**:

 $$ \sigma(x) = \sqrt{\frac{1}{n-1} \sum^n_{i=1} (x_i - \bar{x})^2}. $$ {#eq:std}